Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Platform_Agnostic_Bytecode_Slides.md

 ---

-## Communication with the Environemnt
+## Communication with the Environment

 Let's call **Embedder** the program that will take the wasm blob as input and execute it
 <!-- .element: class="fragment" data-fragment-index="0" -->